 I am a California licensed and nationally certified acupuncturist.
 I received my training through the Acupuncture and Integrative Medicine College (AIMC)’s rigorous four-year Master of Science program, and interned at UCSF Benioff’s Mission Bay Children’s Hospital and the San Francisco Homeless Prenatal Program, as well as at AIMC’s teaching clinic.

 Coming out and being a part of queer community—with transgender and gender non-conforming loved ones—brought my attention to the disparities in access to safe, inclusive healthcare for LGBTQ people and I went into the acupuncture program with the intention of focusing in LGBTQ medicine.
 My personal connection to queer and lesbian communities has, and continues to be the driving focus of my private practice.
 I love guiding patients through times of hormonal upheaval, allowing them to stay grounded despite the emotional turmoil that often accompanies times of illness.
 My favorite part of my job is watching people regain ownership of their healing process, reconnect with their bodies, and make positive changes in their lives.

-In addition to maintaining a private practice, I also teach an eight-hour series as part of AIMC’s Master of Science and Professional Doctorate curricula -instructing students on gender vocabulary and pronouns, western and eastern transgender medicine, and approaches for creating an LGBTQI-inclusive practice.
+In addition to maintaining a private practice, I am also a Professor at the Acupuncture and Integrative Medicine College, Berkeley.
+I teach the comp review courses and an eight-hour series instructing students on gender vocabulary and pronouns, western and eastern transgender medicine, and approaches for creating an LGBTQI-inclusive practice.
 I also teach an annual workshop for the faculty and staff of AIMC and a workshop for the students at ACCHS.
 In my spare time, you can find me hiking or camping with my partner and our dogs.

 Lectures & Publications